jsdf/jamesfriend.com.au/posts/routing-in-reason-react.md

+_**Update:** Reason React now has [a built-in routing feature](https://reasonml.github.io/reason-react/docs/en/router.html) which you can use instead of the library described in this post.
+However, if you can't use pushState routing (eg. because your app uses completely static hosting), the technique described in this post still works fine._

 In my [previous tutorial](https://jamesfriend.com.au/a-first-reason-react-app-for-js-developers) about [Reason React](https://reasonml.github.io/reason-react/), I covered most of the elements one might need for a typical web app, but one I left out was routing, so this is a quick guide to adding client-side routes to your Reason app.

 We're going to use a library called [Director](https://github.com/flatiron/director), which is a simple and mature routing library for Javascript.
 We're actually going to install a version of the package called [bs-director](https://github.com/BuckleTypes/bs-director) which also contains bindings to Reason/BuckleScript, which means we can use it easily from our Reason code.